 - Students enrolled at off-campus centers, except that the institution shall be authorized to charge select fees to these students for special services subject to approval by the Board of Regents.

-- Members of the armed services utilizing the military’s tuition assistance programs to attend the institution.
-(BoR Minutes, Nov.
-2014, February 2015)
+- Members of the armed services utilizing the military’s tuition assistance programs or paying their own way to attend the institution.

 22.214.171.124 Waiver of Mandatory Fees for U.S. Military Reserve and Georgia National Guard Combat Veterans

 Eligible participants must be Georgia residents who are active members of the U.S. Military Reserves and/or the Georgia National Guard and were deployed overseas for active service in a location or locations designated by the U.S. Department of Defense as combat zones on or after September 11, 2001, and served for a consecutive period of one hundred and eighty-one (181) days, or who received full disability as a result of injuries received in such combat zone, or were evacuated from such combat zone due to severe injuries during any period of time while on active service.
 Additionally, eligible participants must meet the admissions requirements of the applicable USG institution and be accepted for admission.

 Eligible participants shall receive a waiver of all mandatory fees.
 Students receiving this waiver shall be eligible to use the services and facilities these fees are used to provide, except for mandatory food service fees.
 This waiver shall not apply to housing, elective food service, any other elective fees, special fees, or other user fees and charges (e.g., application fees).
 (BoR Minutes, February 2015)